jwickers/qwik-todomvc/README.md

     └── routes/
         └── ...
 ```
+- `prisma/schema.prisma`: Provides the DB schema.
+The database connection is setup in `.env` (see `.env.SAMPLE` for using SQLite).
+Don't forget to run `pnpm prisma.generate` to generate the client.

 - `src/routes`: Provides the directory based routing, which can include a hierarchy of `layout.tsx` layout files, and an `index.tsx` file as the page.
 Additionally, `index.ts` files are endpoints.
 Please see the [routing docs](https://qwik.builder.io/qwikcity/routing/overview/) for more info.